Pricing and Profit

 Check the bundle against break-even logic

-Break-even math helps answer whether the bundle still gives you a realistic path to covering fixed costs.
+Break-even math helps answer whether the bundle still gives you a realistic path to covering your fixed costs.

 Test the real payout, not just the discount story